chriscross11/WeddingPlaybook/README.md

 In this repository you will find the following:
 - Wedding Party with Names and Contact Information
-- Running Wedding Agenda for the Engagement Party, Bachelor Party, & Wedding Ceremony/Reception
+- Running Agenda for the Engagement Party, Bachelor Party, & Wedding Ceremony/Reception
 - Other